 Over the course of a decade, field studies were conducted through the Global Clinical Practice Network (GCPN), an online network of more than 16,000 mental health practitioners representing more than 160 countries that is hosted by the Columbia WHO CC.
 GCPN members participated in field studies to assess the accuracy, consistency, and clinical utility of ICD-11 diagnostic guidelines.
 Each study was conducted in at least three and as many as six languages.
 As a result of this collaboration, GCPN has grown to become the largest, most international, multilingual, and multidisciplinary practice-based research network ever established.

 Clinic-based studies were conducted through the network of collaborating International Field Study Centers (IFSC) appointed by WHO.
 Located in 14 countries around the world, representing all WHO global regions, the IFSCs participated in field studies to evaluate the ICD-11 diagnostic guidelines with real patients in the types of clinical settings in which the guidelines are intended to be applied.
 All IFSC studies were conducted in the local language of that country, in a wide range of cultural contexts.

-After a decade-long scientifically rigorous development process, the ICD-11 was approved by the World Health Assembly in May 2019 and will go into effect on January 1, 2022.
+After a decade-long scientifically rigorous development process, the ICD-11 was approved by the World Health Assembly in May 2019 and went into effect on January 1, 2022.

-With the release of the ICD-11 and accompanying Clinical Descriptions and Diagnostic Guidelines (CDDG) for Mental, Behavioural and Neurodevelopmental Disorders, mental health professionals must become familiar with changes introduced in the diagnostic system.
+With the release of the ICD-11, including the Clinical Descriptions and Diagnostic Requirements (CDDR) for Mental, Behavioural and Neurodevelopmental Disorders, mental health professionals must become familiar with changes introduced in the diagnostic system.
 The Columbia WHO CC has been active in the development of mechanisms for disseminating information about the key changes and how to implement them in clinical practice in an effective, clear, and widespread manner.

 More specifically, the Columbia WHO CC is leading the development of a systematic web-based online training program aimed at providing clinicians with the knowledge and competencies required to effectively implement the ICD-11.
 Training units are currently being piloted and refined based on feedback from members of WHO’s Global Clinical Practice Network.
 Once finalized, the online training course will be made available to clinicians around the world.